Skip to main content

 Every device.

-Add a photo on your laptop and it's there on your desktop – your full library, always in sync, through cloud storage you choose and trust.
+Add a photo on one device and it syncs automatically to your other devices.
+Your full library, always in sync, through cloud storage you choose and trust.
+Encrypted to ensure no one else can see your photos, ever.

 Laptop